EdgarBarrantes/swarm-zim-uploader/README.md

 - Create a frontend app for interacting with this.
 - Create a browser extension that allows for saving a particular wiki article.

+## Development notes

+When developing `app-wiki` a error comes out (similar to [this](https://github.com/TypeStrong/ts-node/issues/270)).
+What's happening docker-compose automatically installs dependencies, which makes the docker user the owner.
+This can be fixed by running `npm install` on the local machine.

+## Current issues and potential solutions

+1. Upload of large directories tends to fail.
+Solutions:

+   - Try using a ready made tar file with bee-js.
+   - Trying changing the bee-js library for a direct call.
+   - Adjusting memory settings (?)